coleww/cole-codes-cool-code/source/2015-09-16-publishing-synthesizers-to-npm.html.markdown

 The state of web audio in the browser is pretty chill these days, but using it is still very close to that audio metal.
 Web audio provides excellent core objects like oscillators and filters, but it is up to the user to wire them together.
 For complex synthesizers and effects this might involve dozens of audioNodes and many lines of code just to get that skrillex monster bass wobbles bumping out your webpage.

 We need a way to publish pre-assembled audio graphs with a consistent API so that our projects don't get taken over by copy pasted audioNode boilerplate.

 This pre-built synth can be thought of just like any other audioNode.
 It will have `start` and `stop` functions, a `connect` function to send it to the speakers or other nodes.
 But instead of having audioParams, it will have a `keys` function that returns the names of all the audioNodes that make up the synth.
+You create such a synth by `require`'ing the module and calling it, passing the audioContext as an argument.

 I have been using the following interface to achieve this dream: